Everyone likes a good old plate of steak. But how about a fresh plate of organ meats beef liver and onions or a bowl of oxtail stew?

 Additionally, they're linked to maintaining healthy blood pressure, reducing high cholesterol, and forming healthy blood vessels.
 Furthermore, studies have shown that they reduce the risk of Alzheimer's disease, dementia, depression, and anxiety.

-Heart tastes beefy with a very mild hint of gamey flavor not found in steaks.
+Beef Heart tastes beefy with a very mild hint of gamey flavor not found in steaks.

 Besides zinc, iron, choline, and vitamin B12, beef tongue meat is rich in calories and fatty acids.
 Those recovering from illnesses or pregnant women are mainly said to benefit from eating this meat.
 Folate is a vitamin in organ meats that helps prevent such congenital disabilities as spina bifida and heart problems in a baby.